AdobeDocs/campaign-classic.nl-NL/help/web/using/translating-a-web-form.md

 Het is mogelijk om een toepassing van het Web in verscheidene talen te lokaliseren.

-U kunt vertalingen rechtstreeks uitvoeren in de Adobe Campaign-console (zie [Vertalingen beheren in de editor](#managing-translations-in-the-editor)), of tekenreeksen exporteren en importeren om de vertaling te externaliseren (zie [Vertaling extern maken](#externalizing-translation)).
+You can carry out translations directly in the Adobe Campaign console (refer to [Managing translations in the editor](#managing-translations-in-the-editor)), or export and import strings to externalize translation (refer to [Externalizing translation](#externalizing-translation)).

-De lijst met talen die standaard beschikbaar zijn, wordt beschreven in [Weergavetaal van formulieren wijzigen](#changing-forms-display-language).
+De lijst met talen die standaard beschikbaar zijn, wordt weergegeven in [Weergavetaal van formulieren wijzigen](#changing-forms-display-language).

-De toepassing van het Web wordt ontworpen in een het uitgeven taal: dit is de referentietaal die wordt gebruikt om labels en andere te vertalen inhoud in te voeren.
+The Web application is designed in an editing language: this is the reference language used to enter labels and other content to be translated.

-De standaardtaal is de taal waarin de toepassing van het Web zal worden getoond als geen taal het plaatsen aan zijn toegang URL wordt toegevoegd.
+The default language is the language which the Web application will be displayed in if no language setting is added to its access URL.

 >[!NOTE]
 >